Glen

 The tools that do the background-job work are runScriptByPath, which runs a script and returns the job it produced, and runScriptPreviewAndWaitResult, which runs synchronously when the agent needs the answer in-line.
 Around those, listScripts and getScriptByPath let the agent find and inspect what is available, createScript adds new work, and the flow tools (listFlows, getFlowByPath, createFlow, updateFlow) handle multi-step jobs. deleteScriptByPath and deleteScriptByHash clean up versions.

-The honest gap is the durable-execution surface.
-The exposed tools run scripts and flows and hand back a job, but they do not include direct controls for schedules, signals to a paused step, or replaying a crashed run, the things long-lived jobs lean on.
+The server also ships full schedule management: listSchedules and getSchedule discover what is already recurring, createSchedule and updateSchedule set up or modify timed runs, and deleteSchedule removes them.
+That covers the recurring and deferred job surface directly from the agent.
+The honest gap is durable-execution: the tools do not include signals to a paused step or replaying a crashed run, the things long-lived multi-day jobs lean on.
 Temporal is the stronger pick when a job must survive a process crash and resume exactly where it stopped, and Inngest fits event-triggered functions that need built-in retries and concurrency limits without you running the infrastructure.
 Trigger.dev sits between them as a developer-friendly runner.
 Reach for Windmill when the job is a script you already own and the platform is already yours.

 Tools you would use